 A. Application.

-Consistent with the provisions of Paragraph V, VI, VII, and VIII, this Moratorium applies to nonpayment eviction notices, no-fault eviction notices, rent increase notices, and unlawful detainer actions served and/or filed on or after March 4, 2020.
+Consistent with the provisions of Paragraph V, VI, VII, and VIII, this Moratorium applies to nonpayment eviction notices, no-fault eviction notices, rent increase notices, unlawful detainer actions served and/or filed on or after March 4, 2020, and other civil actions, including, but not limited to, actions for repayment of rental debt accrued on or after March 4, 2020.